All roads really DO lead to - and from- Rome. If you're interested in biking the Appian Way in Rome, this post is for you.

 Almost one year ago, I summoned all of my courage and took the plunge into the wild and untamed world of kayaking on a small lake that was as smooth as glass.
 Battling such elements as, um, the theoretical threat of a rogue loon, I heroically pushed past my fear to conquer the world of water activities for the hammock-inclined.
 And my performance was so stellar that I even said I wouldn't refuse to try kayaking again.
 But little did I realize the kind of kayaking that exists in Norfolk County.

-There's a lot of old stories in the Old Port
+Updated in 2022!
+There's a lot of old stories in the Old Port.
+Are you ready to go ghost hunting in Montreal?

 A night out on the town is always a treat when I'm in Montreal, but when faced with a solo visit I had to admit I was a bit stumped on what I should do to pass the time.
-I decided to bring one of my favourite autumn activities into summer and head out on a ghost walk with Fantomes Montreal.
+I decided to bring one of my favourite autumn activities into summer and go ghost hunting in Montreal with Fantomes Montreal.

 Our tour guide, Madeline, was certainly in a festive, "spirited" mood.
 Dressed up in period costume, she brought centuries old decedents back to life with her animated storytelling.
 Our evening began outside the Museum of Archaeology, on the exact site of where the city of Montreal was founded over 350 years ago.
 As you can imagine, with so many centuries of history, Montreal has racked up quite a few murders and mishaps and Madeline was keen to share many gruesome details of torture and torment in New France.